-- 1. Negotiate and approve the terms of the President's contract of employment.
+- Negotiate and approve the terms of the President's contract of employment.
 A summary of the contractual terms shall be reported to the Board for information and prior to the relevant Board meeting a complete copy of the contract shall be made available through the office of the University Secretary for Board members to review; - 2.
-Evaluate, at least annually, the performance of the President; - 3.
-Annually determine the remuneration of the President, including the payment of any bonuses or other awards.
+Annually evaluate the performance of the President; - 3.
+Annually review the remuneration of the President, and determine the payment of any bonuses or other awards.
 The Committee shall report the outcome of its deliberations, together with any agreed changes to the terms of the President's contract, to the Board for information; - 4.
 Review and approve the terms of the Vice-Presidents' contracts of employment prior to appointment or renewal.
 A summary of the terms of such contracts shall be reported to the Board for information; - 5.
 Annually review the President's assessment of the performance of the Vice-Presidents and approve any resultant recommendations regarding remuneration or the payment of any bonuses or other awards.
-Any such changes to remuneration or other contractual terms shall be reported to the Board for information; - 6.
-Receive, at least annually, a report on the performance of associate vice-presidents, as well as other senior executives as requested by the Committee; - 7.
-Review the contracts of employment of such other senior executive staff as the Committee shall determine or the Board shall request from time to time and report any concerns arising from such reviews to the Board. - 8.
-Annually receive a report on succession planning at the senior executive level and assist the administration where appropriate;
+Any such changes to remuneration or other contractual terms shall be reported to the Board for information;